TwinLizzie/NGnoidTV/NGNUITY.md

 Which is why it is important to build emotional and economic self-reliance.
 Not [just] economic self-reliance.
 Having a robot companion to compensate for extended periods of solitude and alienation would be an advantage.

-Still better than continuing to feed a decadent, sh-tty collapsing dystopia.
+Still better than continuing to feed a decadent, filthy, collapsing dystopia.
 Stop caring what people think.
 In fact - just delete social media, and learn to walk alone for a while.

 People seem to have more respect for those who commit Suicide than those who simply drop out of the system.
 Those people are so reliant on validation from the system - they will fight to their deaths in order to defend it.
+The Protestant work ethic continues to haunt even the most ardent and fantatical leftists to this day.

 We've already seen it with the downfall of the r/Antiwork movement.
 They seemed to almost be [ashamed] of the things they believe in, to the point of actively watering down everything that comes out of their mouths.

 Frankly - the only thing worth dying for would be to put an end to this nightmare.
-Better dead than Red.
+Better dead than 'Red'.
 Better dead than Blue, for the matter.

 That's actually the beauty of this movement.
 It doesn't need the whole world to be on board in order to succeed.
 If we could just get one person to build themselves a fully automated, economically self-sufficient homestead - we've won the war.

+### What to do if Capitalism wins

+"It's easier to imagine the end of the world than the end of Capitalism" - according to the Slavoj Zizek and Mark Fisher circles.

+It would in fact be better for the world to burn to the ground if Capitalism gets its way.
+There's two paths you can take: either become a Doomsday Prepper and isolationist, or just stop having kids and pour gasoline all over the flame; until the global economy is destroyed from population decline, riots, rampant crime and climate catastrophe.

+If you're going to go the Doomsday Prepper route, make sure you stock up on a lion's share of computer chips, preferably with AI and deep learning capability.
+You're not going to repopulate the world without resorting to inbreeding - you need at least 500 people to do so successfully.
+Otherwise - good luck supporting incest and potentially giving birth to children with genetic disabilities, further putting strain on your tiny bunker colony.

+Make sure you preserve your own DNA - and then build a General Artificial Intelligence to safeguard it; so as to ensure that the human species is engineered back from extinction with the help of artificial wombs, genetic engineering and in vitro gametogenesis.

+The babies will wake up to a world ruled by machines, and they will be raised by humanoid androids, too - but the human race would at least be saved from extinction.

 ### How to contribute